openxla/stablehlo/docs/compatibility.md

 ## Guarantees

-**1 month of backward compatibility:** StableHLO program serialized by an old version of libStablehlo has the same semantics* when deserialized by a new version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 1 month apart.
+**1 month of backward compatibility:** Portable artifacts serialized by an old version of libStablehlo have the same semantics* when deserialized by a new version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 1 month apart.

-**1 month of forward compatibility:** StableHLO program serialized by a new version of libStablehlo has the same semantics* when deserialized by an old version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 1 month apart, unless the program is using new features introduced since the old version.
+**1 month of forward compatibility:** Portable artifacts serialized by a new version of libStablehlo have the same semantics* when deserialized by an old version of libStablehlo if these versions are built from openxla/stablehlo commits which are less than 1 month apart, unless the program is using new features introduced since the old version.

-\* Semantics of StableHLO programs are defined by [the StableHLO spec](spec.md).
+\* StableHLO programs are converted to/from portable artifacts via [dedicated APIs](vhlo.md#vhlo-cookbook), and semantics of these programs are defined by [the StableHLO spec](spec.md).
 In the future, we will provide a reference implementation which will provide an executable version of the specification.

 ## Out of scope